-KAMS/AMS students will not be allowed to drop a course, unless approved by a designated KAMS/AMS staff member.
-A student may only drop an elective course with the approval of a designated KAMS/AMS staff member.
-The designated KAMS/AMS staff member's decision will be based on the individual program and be made on a case-by-case basis.
+Students will not be allowed to drop a course, unless approved by the Director.
+The Director's decision will be based on a case-by-case basis.
 If a KAMS student is allowed to drop a required course, the student/parent/guardian is responsible for payment when re-enrolling in that specific course.